dealingwith/daniel-industries/_posts/2021-09-02-The-Radio-Keeps-Playing-All-the-Usual.md

 "But, so, like, 'You're going to be the one that saves me, after all, you're a 1968 British psychedelic film'?"

-"No, not like that.&nbsp;_Wonderwall Music_, the soundtrack album, was the first solo record by a Beatle."
+"No, not like that. _Wonderwall Music_, the soundtrack album, was the first solo record by a Beatle."

 "Ah, so, like, 'You're going to be the one that saves me, after all, your my version of stepping out from within the shadow of something I'm a part of that's so big and all-encompassing that having my own identity outside of it is scary and almost unfathomable.'"